mli/new-docs/python/guide/packages/gluon/hybridize.md

 Would generate a `AttributeError: 'Symbol' object has no attribute 'dtype'`

-You cannot use the `dtype` of the symbol at runtime as symbols only describe operations and not the underlying data they operate on.
+You cannot use the `dtype` of the symbol at runtime.
+Symbols only describe operations and not the underlying data they operate on.
 One workaround is to pass the type as a constructor argument of your network and hence build the appropriate compute graph for each situation.

 ### Compute Context

-The same is true with the compute context and for the same reasons you cannot do:
+Similarly you cannot use the compute context of symbol for the same reason that symbols only describe the operations on the data and not the data (or context).
+You cannot do this:

 ```python
 def hybrid_forward(self, F, x):